deansher/Cy/README.md

   internal initial state before invoking its "init" message handler.)

 - The actions (event handler executions) within a component are serialized with respect to each other.
-For a component implemented in Staque, this is done by treating the component's vars as STM (Software Transactional Memory) variables.
+For a component implemented in Cy, this is done by treating the component's vars as STM (Software Transactional Memory) variables.
 For a component implemented partly in JavaScript, this is required by convention.
 Component actions are triggered by input events, replies from other components, and by these same occurrences when a component communicates with itself via internal